holycrap872/ucls-fishy/README.md

     - Note: It does this by using the "distance formula"
 - How we create a `user_fish` and a single `other_fish` in our initialization
 - How the `user_fish` can only move up (but not down)
-- How the single `other_fish` can move across the screen
+- How the single `other_fish` starts on either the left OR right side of the screen

 ## Modify the Code